YishaiShor/Improving-Anomaly-Detection-in-Audio-by-Learning-How-it-Changes-Over-Time/README.md

-# Improving Anomaly Detection in Audio by Learning How does it Change Over Time
+# Improving Anomaly Detection in Audio by Learning How it Changes Over Time

 This project examines a new way to detect anomalies in audio files via self-supervised learning.
 The proposed method uses the fact that audio files contain information about a sequence of